learn-co-curriculum/rack-get-params-lab/README.md

 ## Vocabulary Word: "Route"

-In applications built on Rack, we use the noun "route" to to refer to a path that the application has a special response to.
+In applications built on Rack, we use the noun "route" to refer to a path that the application has a special response to.

 So, for example, if we navigated to a `/shoes` route, we would expect the